-To support students and employees who report sexual harassment or sexual misconduct, Carroll College will provide written notification from the Title IX Coordinator and the Victim Advocate about existing counseling, health, mental health, victim advocacy, and other services available for victims, both within the college and in the community.
+To support students and employees who report sexual harassment or sexual misconduct, Carroll College will provide written notification from the Title IX Coordinator and the Victim Advocate about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the college and in the community.
 The same information will be posted on the college's Sexual Misconduct web pages under Information and Resources for Victims.